Technical Support for ASEBA® Software Products

-Reprinting our forms with less than the full complement of items is a violation of copyright.
+Reprinting our forms with less than the full complement of items is a violation of our copyright.

 We do not generally permit use of subsets of ASEBA problem items, because the data obtained with subsets would not be comparable to the normative, reliability, and validity data obtained with the standard set of items.
 The results obtained with subsets of items would also differ from the results obtained with the standard sets of items that have been used in thousands of studies.